Generalizations of doubly nonnegative cones and their comparison: Introduction

-In Sect.~\ref{sec:preliminaries} of this paper, we introduce the notation and concepts used in this paper.
-In Sect.~\ref{sec:inner_approx_COP}, we briefly review previous works on inner-approximation hierarchies for the (G)COP cone and propose an inner-approximation hierarchy for the GCOP cone over a symmetric cone.
-In Sect.~\ref{sec:DNN}, we propose two new GDNN cones based on the presented hierarchies and describe the BD one.
-In Sect.~\ref{sec:relationship}, we discuss the theoretical properties of the three GDNN cones.
-In Sect.~\ref{sec:experiment}, we perform experiments to investigate the numerical properties of these cones.
-In Sect.~\ref{sec:conclusion}, we present our conclusions and suggest possible future work.
+In Section~\ref{sec:preliminaries}, we introduce the notation and concepts used throughout this paper.
+In Section~\ref{sec:DNN}, we introduce two new GDNN cones and describe the BD-type cone.
+In Section~\ref{sec:relationship}, we discuss the theoretical properties of the three GDNN cones.
+In Section~\ref{sec:experiment}, we describe the results of numerical experiments conducted to investigate the effectiveness of relaxation by these cones.
+In Section~\ref{sec:conclusion}, we present our conclusions and suggest potential future directions of research.